 Our technology team consists of engineers and consultants with expertise in digital signal processing, low power analog and digital circuit design, software development, embedded system development, electromechanical design, testing and system integration, and the regulatory requirements for medical devices.
-We have also entered into collaboration agreements with advisors and medical institutions in the fields of cardiology and electrophysiology, including Mayo Clinic and the Texas Cardiac Arrhythmia Institute in Austin, Texas.
-Currently, we are transitioning contract manufacturing of the complete PURE EPTM System from Minnetronix Medical to Plexus.
-We are not expecting any significant production delays due to the contract manufacturing change.
+We have also entered into collaboration agreements with advisors and medical institutions in the fields of cardiology and electrophysiology, including Mayo Clinic, Cleveland Clinic, and the Texas Cardiac Arrhythmia Institute in Austin, Texas.
+Currently, we are contract manufacturing the complete PURE EPTM System with Plexus Corp.

-We intend to continue additional research studies with our technology at Mayo Clinic.
-On November 20, 2019, we entered into licensing agreements with Mayo Clinic under newly reached terms to establish a new product pipeline to complement the PURE EP System and develop solutions for novel ways to treat autonomic nervous system disease.
-The new research and development pipeline contemplated pursuant to these agreements includes hardware, software, and algorithmic solutions to be integrated into the PURE EP platform technology.
+We intend to continue additional research studies with our technology at Mayo Clinic and Cleveland Clinic.
+On November 20, 2019, we entered into licensing agreements with Mayo Clinic to establish a new product pipeline to complement the PURE EP System and develop solutions for novel ways to treat autonomic nervous system disease.
+The research and development pipeline contemplated pursuant to these agreements includes hardware, software, and algorithmic solutions to be integrated into the PURE EP platform technology.
+We entered into a research agreement with Cleveland Clinic Foundation to investigate expanded clinical applications for the intracardiac signals acquired by PURE EPTM System.
+Under the terms of the research agreement, Cleveland Clinic will conduct physician initiated scientific research investigating PURE EPTM's potential to address common limitations of signal processing and signal use expansion during but not limited to electrophysiology ablation procedures.
+Results from this research could elucidate new clinical workflow methods impacting the ablation process for numerous arrhythmia types.

-In January 2021, we entered into a research agreement with Mayo Clinic regarding a new AI research Program for our Novel Signal Recording System.
+In January 2021, we entered into a research agreement with Mayo Clinic regarding an AI research Program for our Novel Signal Recording System.
 The program is a strategic collaboration with Mayo to develop a next-generation AI- and machine learning-powered software for our PURE EPTM System.
-The new collaboration includes an R&D program that will expand our proprietary hardware and software with advanced signal processing capabilities and aim to develop novel technological solutions by combining the electrophysiological signals delivered by PURE EPTM and other data sources.
+The collaboration includes an R&D program that will expand our proprietary hardware and software with advanced signal processing capabilities and aim to develop novel technological solutions by combining the electrophysiological signals delivered by PURE EPTM and other data sources.
 The development program is under the leadership of Samuel J. Asirvatham, M.D., Mayo Clinic's Vice-Chair of Innovation and Medical Director, Electrophysiology Laboratory.
 We entered into a 10-year collaboration agreement with Mayo Clinic in March 2017 and in November 2019, we signed a patent and know-how license agreement with Mayo Foundation for Medical Education and Research in which such terms apply to this program.
-On April 9, 2021, and October 22, 2021, we conducted first pre-clinical data collection studies to advance our AI program at Mayo Clinic.
+On April 9, 2021, and October 22, 2021, we conducted first pre-clinical data collection studies under our AI program at Mayo Clinic.